Writing templates and overlays

 Next, add an overlay in crustomize/overlays/test/ECSTaskExecutionRole.yml

-Here, we will just add a Description
+Here, we will just add a Description property:

 Resources: